 When it comes to CTAs, size matters.
 Make sure visitors can easily find your CTA and that it's large enough for them to identify.

-For mobile designs, the CTA should span the entire width of the screen.
+For mobile designs, the CTA should span the entire screen width.

 Optimize CTA Placement